taskmates/taskmates-directory/demo_dev.md

 5. Reproduce the issue (e.g. ADD (be careful not to overwrite existing ones, check with `fd`).
 Either write and run a unit test to isolate the issue, or dynamically via REPL)
 6. Implement a fix, ensuring edge cases are handled
 7. Verify the fix by running tests and checking for regressions
-8. DO NOT COMMIT THE CODE UNLESS ASKED TO
+8. IMPORTANT: DO NOT COMMIT THE CODE UNLESS ASKED TO

 Remember to write clear, concise, and maintainable code.